sukerokushin/FF5GBAScriptPort-ChicagoFont/README.md

-# Final Fantasy V GBA Script Port - Legend of the Crystals Font Edit
+# Final Fantasy V GBA Script Port - Chicago Font Edit
 Untested.
 Work in progress.

-Using the Legend of the Crystals patch's assets as a basis, I:
+Using [the GBA script port](https://www.romhacking.net/hacks/3687/) as a basis, I:
- - recreated the GBA script port's special characters and ligatures with the LotC font table,
+ - recreated the GBA script port's special characters and ligatures in the great [Legend of the Crystals](https://www.romhacking.net/translations/2600/) hack's font table,
  - adjusted the variable width definitions,
- - and began the painstaking process of reformatting the entire game's scripts to fit with this new font width, all done with noisecross's fantastic [FF5e Text Editor](https://github.com/noisecross/FF5e_Text_Editor).
+ - began the painstaking process of reformatting the entire game's dialogue to fit with this new font width,

+all done with noisecross's fantastic [FF5e Text Editor](https://github.com/noisecross/FF5e_Text_Editor).

 Taking some inspiration from xJ4cks's [Bigger Font patch](https://www.romhacking.net/hacks/9389/) for the GBA script port, I also went and formatted the text to follow the convention of adding spaces after linebreaks in dialogue with character names.